gonesoft/go-dev-portfolio/README.md

-# go-dev-portfolio
+# Craftfolio

-How to effectively regain proficiency in Go development after an extended break, with a focus on sharpening logical thinking and re-engaging with the Go ecosystem.
+**Craftfolio** is a backend API project built in **Go (Golang)** with **PostgreSQL** and deployed to **AWS**.
+It is designed as a **developer portfolio application**, where users can be created, managed, and queried through a clean and scalable CRUD architecture.

+This project demonstrates:

+- Building production-ready backend services without frameworks (pure Go).
+- Using PostgreSQL as the relational database for managing user records.
+- Dockerized development and testing setup.
+- Deployment to AWS with cloud-native best practices.

+The application is intended to showcase backend engineering skills for **real-world user management systems**, where “users” represent generic application users (not students, admins, etc.—but the foundation can be extended to those roles).

 # Go + Postgres + AWS Developer Portfolio

 ## Objective

-This repository documents my journey to **become a highly skilled backend developer** specializing in **Go (Golang)**, **PostgreSQL**, and **AWS**.
+This repository documents the development of **Craftfolio**, a real-world user management API and developer portfolio project.
+The goal is to demonstrate mastery of backend development with **Go (Golang)**, **PostgreSQL**, and **AWS** while following a 20-week roadmap.

-Over the course of 20 weeks, I will build real-world projects, practice clean code principles, and develop strong foundations in system design and algorithms.
+Over the course of 20 weeks, Craftfolio will be built step by step, applying clean code principles, real-world API design, and strong foundations in system design and algorithms.

 The roadmap includes: